 Weyl semimetals (WSMs) \cite{Murakami_2007, Wan_Savrasov_2011, Yang_Ran_2011, Burkov_Balents_2011, Xu_Fang_2011, Lv_Ding_2015a, Lv_Ding_2015b, Xu_Hasan_2015a, Xu_Hasan_2015b, Lu_Soljacic_2015} are examples of three dimensional topological semimetals where nondegenerate valence and conduction bands touch at an even number of isolated points in the 3D Brillouin zone (BZ) called Weyl nodes (WNs).
 Each WN carries a topological charge and has a definite chirality.
 The fact that WNs carry nontrivial topological charges leads to existence of special kind of surface states called surface Fermi arc which joins the projections of WNs of opposite chiralities onto the surface Brillouin zone (SBZ).

 Weyl semimetal is a robust topological state of quantum matter.
 When spatial translation symmetry is preserved, the only way to destroy the state is to bring two WNs of opposite chiralities (or topological charges) close to each other to annihilate them pairwise \cite{Murakami_2007}.
-Weyl semimetals which are known for many exotic properties such as chiral anomaly \cite{Nielsen_Ninomiya_1983, Aji_2012, Zyuzin_Burkov_2012}, negative magnetoresistance \cite{Son_Spivak_2013, Gorbar_Miransky_2014, Burkov_2015, Li_Das_2016, Lu_Shun_2017, Das_Agarwal_2019, Das_Singh_2020}, planar Hall effect \cite{Nandy_Tewari_2017, Li_Shen_2018, Shama_Singh_2020, Li_Yao_2023, Wei_Weng_2023}, and Fermi arc mediated quantum oscillations and 3D quantum Hall effect \cite{Potter_Vishwanath_2014, Zhang_Vishwanath_2016, Moll_Analytis_2016, Wang_Xie_2017, Zhang_Xiu_2019, Li_Xie_2020, Chang_Xing_2021, Ma_Sheng_2021, Chang_Sheng_2022, Zhang_Naoto_2022}, require a presence of external magnetic fields to exhibit the above mentioned properties.
-However an external magnetic field, if strong enough, can couple a pair of WNs of opposite chiralities and can potentially annihilate them to destroy the WSM state.
-The Refs. \onlinecite{Kim_Park_2017} and \onlinecite{Chan_Lee_2017} found that pairwise annihilation of WNs by external magnetic field can happen when the inverse magnetic length $l^{-1}_B = \sqrt{eB/\hbar}$ becomes close to or larger than the momentum space separation $2k_0$ between the two WNs of opposite chirality.
+Weyl semimetals which are known for many exotic properties such as chiral anomaly \cite{Nielsen_Ninomiya_1983, Aji_2012, Zyuzin_Burkov_2012}, negative magnetoresistance \cite{Son_Spivak_2013, Gorbar_Miransky_2014, Burkov_2015, Li_Das_2016, Lu_Shun_2017, Das_Agarwal_2019, Das_Singh_2020, Fontana2021Topological}, planar Hall effect \cite{Nandy_Tewari_2017, Li_Shen_2018, Shama_Singh_2020, Li_Yao_2023, Wei_Weng_2023}, and Fermi arc mediated quantum oscillations and 3D quantum Hall effect \cite{Potter_Vishwanath_2014, Zhang_Vishwanath_2016, Moll_Analytis_2016, Wang_Xie_2017, Zhang_Xiu_2019, Li_Xie_2020, Chang_Xing_2021, Ma_Sheng_2021, Chang_Sheng_2022, Zhang_Naoto_2022}, require a presence of external magnetic fields to exhibit the above mentioned properties.
+However an external magnetic field, if strong enough, can couple a pair of WNs of opposite chirality and can potentially annihilate them to destroy the WSM state.
+The authors in the Refs. \cite{Kim_Park_2017, Chan_Lee_2017} found that pairwise annihilation of WNs by external magnetic field can happen when the inverse magnetic length $l^{-1}_B = \sqrt{eB/\hbar}$ becomes close to or larger than the momentum space separation $2k_0$ between the two WNs of opposite chirality.

-To investigate the pairwise annihilation of WNs by external magnetic fields, the Refs. \onlinecite{Kim_Park_2017, Chan_Lee_2017} considered a simple model of Weyl semimetal, with two WNs only, in the continuum approximation.
-A Hamiltonian with two WNs located at $ {\bf k}_w = (k_0, 0, 0)$ and $-{\bf k}_w$ may be approximated in the continuum as
+To investigate the pairwise annihilation of WNs induced by external magnetic fields, the authors in the Refs. \cite{Kim_Park_2017, Chan_Lee_2017} considered a simple model of Weyl semimetal, with two WNs only, in a continuum approximation.
+A Hamiltonian with two WNs located at $ {\bf k}_w = (k_0, 0, 0)$ and $-{\bf k}_w$ may be approximated in a continuum as